r-devel/r-dev-env/docs/tutorials/multi_r_compilation.md

 -   to work on independent changes, so that each patch only contains the changes for one bug fix or new feature.

 You can build multiple R versions in the same Codespaces environment.
+To do so, follow these steps:

+#### 1. Choose a name for the R version
-1. First choose a name for the R version.
+-   First choose a name for the R version.
 This will be used to identify the version and to name the build/source directory.
 By default, we use the name `r-devel` and the environment variables `BUILDDIR` and `TOP_SRCDIR` are set to match.